dmh1g19/Tiling-Language/README.md

 ### 1 Introduction

-The domain specific programming language we have designed for the tiling problems allows users to build and manipulate tile objects.
+The domain specific programming language allows users to build and manipulate tile objects.
 A Tile type is considered to be a collection of discrete cells, where each cell may be either filled or empty, and the user can create larger tiles built from sets of small tiles.
 The language allows users to perform a variety of tile-specific operations on tiles, including rotating, reflecting, scaling, sub-tiles and more.
 Users can also import and manipulate with pre-existing tile patterns, define and use variables, and create complex logical expressions and conditions.